hanschen1996/MathTutorialWebsite/README.md

 # MathTutorialWebsite
-introduction: a website that practices HTML & CSS, with no backend involved

-This is a website that practicess HTML section organization and CSS styling.
+Introduction: This is a website that practicess HTML section organization and CSS styling.

 Instructions: